waguu07/Online-Flash-Card/README.md

 # Getting Started
-Run 'setup.php' to initialize the basic database and tables.
+Run `setup.php` to initialize the basic database and tables.
+Afterwords, run `login.php` to start using the website.